raphaeldiscky/go-micro-commerce/terraform/README.md

 - LoadBalancer service type
 - Dashboard enabled with Prometheus metrics
 - TLS termination for all ingress routes
+- **Kubernetes Gateway API** provider with RBAC for GatewayClass, Gateway, HTTPRoute, and ReferenceGrant resources

 ## Deployment Workflow